temporalio/documentation/docs/concepts/what-is-a-codec-server.md

 id: what-is-a-codec-server
 title: What is a Codec Server?
 sidebar_label: Codec Server
-description: Explanation and implementation of a remote encryption/decryption server.
+description: A Codec Server is an HTTP server that runs data from tctl or the Web UI through a Payload Codec.
 tags:
   - term
 ---

-A Codec Server is a feature that can perform additional levels of encoding and decoding on Payloads that are handled by [tctl](/tctl-v1) or the [Web UI](/web-ui).
+A Codec Server is an HTTP server that runs data from [tctl](/tctl-v1) or the [Web UI](/web-ui) through a [Payload Codec](/concepts/what-is-a-data-converter#payload-codecs).

 - [How to set up a Codec Server](/clusters/how-to-set-up-codec-server/)

-The Web UI and tctl both use a default [Data Converter](/concepts/what-is-a-data-converter), which is capable of serialization only.
+By default, tctl and the Web UI use the [Default Data Converter](/concepts/what-is-a-data-converter#default-data-converter) without a [Payload Codec](/concepts/what-is-a-data-converter#payload-codecs).

-Codec Servers can encrypt, compress, and change the format of a Payload object.
+If you use a Payload Codec with your SDK, you may not be able to understand the Payload data displayed in the Web UI/tctl (for example, it may be encrypted or compressed).
-These measures can further secure your data.
+In order to convert the data to its original format, you can [configure the Web UI/tctl](/clusters/how-to-set-up-codec-server/) to use a Codec Server that uses your Payload Codec.

 ![](/img/tctl-diagram-codec-server.svg)